-Turn on audio:

 - 1. Go to Video > Stream > Audio and include audio. - 2.
-If the device has more than one input source, select the correct one in Source.

-- 3. Go to Audio > Device settings and turn on the correct input source. - 4.
-If you make any changes to the input source, click Apply changes.

-Edit the stream profile that is used for the recording:

-- 5. Go to System > Stream profiles and select the stream profile.

-- 6. Select Include audio and turn it on.

-- 7. Click Save.
+If the device has more than one input source, select the correct one in Source. - 3.
+Go to Audio > Device settings and turn on the correct input source. - 4.
+If you make any changes to the input source, click Apply changes. - 5.
+Edit the stream profile that is used for the recording: - 5.1 Go to System > Stream profiles and select the stream profile. - 5.2 Select Include audio and turn it on. - 5.3 Click Save.

-Add audio capability to your product using portcast

-With portcast technology, you can add audio capability to your product.
-It allows audio and I/O communication digitally over the network cable between the camera and the interface.

-To add audio capability to your Axis network video device, connect the portcast compatible Axis audio device and I/O Interface between your device and the PoE switch which provides power.

-- 1. Connect the Axis network video device (1) and the Axis portcast device (2) with a PoE cable. - 2.
-Connect the Axis portcast device (2) and the PoE switch (3) with a PoE cable.

-- 1 Axis network video device

-- 2 Axis portcast device

-- 3 Switch

-Once the devices are connected, an audio tab becomes visible in the settings for your Axis network video device.
-Go to the audio tab and turn on Allow audio.

-See your Axis portcast device's user manual for more information.
+Connect to a network speaker

+Network speaker pairing allows you to use a compatible Axis network speaker as if it is connected directly to the camera.
+Once paired, the speaker acts as an audio out device where you can play audio clips and transmit sound through the camera.

+For this feature to work with a video management software (VMS), you must first pair the camera with the network speaker, then add the camera to your VMS.

+Pair camera with network speaker

+- 1. Go to System > Accessories > Network speaker pairing. - 2.
+Type the network speaker's IP address, username and password. - 3.
+Click Connect.
+A confirmation message appears.

-To reach the device's web interface, type the device's IP address in a web browser.
+To reach the device interface, type the device's IP address in a web browser.

 Support for the features and settings described in this section varies between devices.
-This icon U indicates that the feature or setting is only available in some devices.